Size ranking: 82nd

 Origin: The 14 southern constellations of Nicolas Louis de Lacaille

 A small southern constellation, introduced by the French astronomer Nicolas Louis de Lacaille to commemorate the reticle in the eyepiece of his small telescope with which he measured star positions from the Cape of Good Hope in 1751–52.
-It consisted of a diamond shape formed by silk threads inserted into the eyepiece which helped him judge the position of stars as they passed through the field of view.
-It lies next to Lacaille’s observatory clock, Horologium, which he used for timing the passage of stars through the reticle.
+It consisted of a diamond shape formed by silk threads inserted into the eyepiece which helped him judge the position of stars as they passed through the field of view, as shown in Lacaille’s diagram.
+In the sky it lies conveniently next to Lacaille’s observatory clock, Horologium, which he used for timing the passage of stars through the reticle.

 In the notes to his southern star catalogue published by the French Royal Academy of Sciences in 1756 Lacaille described it as ‘The little instrument used to construct this catalogue.
 It is constructed by the intersection of four lines drawn from each corner of a square to the middle of the two opposite sides.’
 He originally gave it the French name le Reticule Romboide on his first chart published in 1756, and simply called it le Réticule in the accompanying star catalogue, but Latinized the name to Reticulus (sic) on the revised edition of 1763; on that second chart he also labelled its stars with Greek letters.
 The name became Reticulum in Benjamin Gould’s Uranometria Argentina catalogue of 1879.

 The constellation’s brightest star, Alpha Reticuli, is of third magnitude, but is not named.